 As a result, I returned the 10 yards to the left and tried the other way, which was correct.
 I tried to get the girl’s attention with a holler and a wave, but she had stopped looking back once she thought she had confirmed my path to the right.

 Additionally, while she asked if I had the map, we never discussed whether we were both hiking Hasley Basin Loop.
-So, after standing at the ridge for another minute, hopeful she would like back while she passed over the other side and out of sight, I turned left.
+So, after standing at the ridge for another minute, hopeful she would look back while she passed over the other side and out of sight, I turned left.

 Local Hiker Help